December 15th, 2021

 There is a misconception that the minute your anxiety or nerves kick in you cannot control it, or slow it down.
 If this is how you feel, then keep on reading.

 Deep breathing is one of the easiest ways to help reduce stress and anxiety.
 When anxiety sets in, our minds wander at an extremely fast pace and we can lose focus.
-However, if you bring mindful breathing into the mix it helps to slow your heart rate and individual breathes, which then allows you to re-center yourself and your thoughts.
+However, if you bring mindful breathing into the mix it helps to slow your heart rate and individual breaths, which then allows you to re-center yourself and your thoughts.

 Humans have a superpower that many of us do not know about.
 It’s called the Vagus Nerve; this is what we like to call the body’s highway.
 The Vagus Nerve connects our body to our brain.